 - Tell the class that they need to close their eyes so the turkeys can hide because, they think some of you are cooks!

 - With their eyes closed, take the turkeys off of the board and place them out of sight.
 Tell the class to open their eyes.

 - Choose a student to be the cook.
 While the class sings the song, the cook walks around and tries to guess where the turkeys are hiding.

-- Little do they know that you’ve hidden another set of 5 turkeys under their seats/sit spots before they arrived.
+- Little do they know that you’ve hidden another set of 5 turkeys under their seats/sit spots before they came to class.

-- When the song is over, the cook get 1-3 guesses as to where a turkey may be hiding by pointing to another child’s seat.
+- When the song is over, the cook gets 1-3 guesses as to where a turkey may be hiding by pointing to another child’s seat.

 - The seated child checks underneath for a turkey.
-If a turkey is found, that child becomes the cook and the game repeats.
+If a turkey is found, that child becomes the cook, and the game repeats until all of the turkeys are found, or you run out of time.
 If all of the guesses are used up and no turkey is found, you can appoint a new child to be the cook.